Circuit de Spa-Francorchamps: Climate

-The area of Spa-Francorchamps is often rainy or having cool air temperatures, which has led to Formula One events such as the 1998 14-car pileup on a waterlogged track and the dramatic finish to the 2008 event, when rain fell during the last few laps after an all-dry race.
+The area of Spa-Francorchamps is often rainy or having cool air temperatures, which has led to Formula One events such as the 1998 14-car pileup on a waterlogged track and the finish to the 2008 event, when rain fell during the last few laps after an all-dry race.
 The Royal Meteorological Institute runs weather stations both in Stavelot and in Malmedy, which both show similar oceanic climates with some interior influence.

 Although temperatures generally often stay above freezing in winter, snowfall is quite common.
 During summer, temperatures most often remain in the low 20s, with frequent cloud cover and showers.
-With the World Endurance race running in spring and the Formula One race in late summer, hot temperatures during high-profile events are very rare.
+With the World Endurance race running in spring and the Formula One race in late summer, hot temperatures during high-profile events are rare.
+Even so, the annual warmest temperature averages above 31 C. The official Spa weather station is located at a similar elevation as the race track a few miles north, and yields similar conditions to the Stavelot and Malmedy stations.
+Summer May nights may get rather chilly, but stay above frost during the prime season for the circuit.